-Key-Bearer: You are in charge of all keys.
-Whatever vehicle you are assigned to will be the keys you keep track of always.
-Collect each time you arrive to a destination.

-Morning Time With God Lead: You are in charge of facilitating devotions each morning for the group.
-You don't need to teach but simply be a leader gathering everyone together, entering the team into this time, and closing out when ready.
+- Key-Bearer: You are in charge of all keys for whatever vehicle you are assigned to.
+Keep track of them always.
+Collect each time you arrive to a destination. - Morning Time with God Lead: You are in charge of facilitating devotions each morning for the group.
+You don't need to teach but simply be a leader in gathering everyone together, entering the team into this time, and closing out when ready.

 Sous Chef: You are in charge of putting out & cleaning up the breakfast and lunch supplies each morning for everyone (when necessary).
-You are also in charge of making sure the cooler(s) are packed & ready to go for the day- afely placed in the room or vehicle it belongs in for that day.
+You are also in charge of making sure the cooler(s) are packed & ready to go for the day-safely placed in the room or vehicle it belongs in for that day.
 You'll need to follow all directions from your Chef.